 In practice here at Binghamton University, many students, faculty and staff members make significant civic contributions.
 The Center for Civic Engagement at BU has on-line and in-person support to help individuals and groups identify organizations, activities, and projects with which they can become involved.
 This is one very important way in which the relationship between BU and our community is positively facilitated.
 TOP

-Civic engagement benefits the community, university and students in various ways.
 The capacity of local organizations is strengthened significantly through the help of BU students, staff and faculty.
 Community partners that have worked with the Center for Civic Engagement (CCE) find that the work done by students is important in expanding their ability to fulfill their missions.
-Whether it is receiving assistance in holding a one-time fundraiser, or through several long term student interns, several organizations in the area rely on the high quality help that BU can deliver.
+Whether it is receiving assistance in holding a one-time fundraiser, or through several long-term student interns, several organizations in the area rely on the high-quality help that BU students, staff and faculty deliver.
 In turn, the University has the ability to make invaluable connections with the community that supports it.
 For example, School of Management students work with local nonprofits and businesses to develop strategic business and marketing plans that greatly benefit them.
-TOP

 CCE also co-sponsored a festival led by student groups to help raise money for the construction of a memorial park in remembrance of those lost in the American Civic Association shooting in 2009.
 With the help of CCE, students had a chance to volunteer their time and effort while lending a helping hand to the local community.
 TOP

 If given a choice, many people prefer to learn in settings where they can apply the content or skills they are trying to acquire.
-Community-based learning opportunities are very popular as a result (for example, internships).
+Hence community-based learning opportunities, such as internships, are very popular.
 This is one type of experiential education that takes place in settings outside of the classroom.
 The learning experiences are often tied to particular classes or academic departments, but not necessarily.
 Community-based learning also frequently includes some form of service that directly benefits the community and/or its members.
 TOP

 CCE serves as the centralized hub at Binghamton University for coordinating community engagement and academic service learning.
 CCE works with communities within and beyond Binghamton University's campus to provide various rewarding and meaningful opportunities to students, faculty, staff, alumni, and community members.